-Objective: Create a greenbelt along the south bank of Tannehill Creek from Bartholomew Park to Carneron Road.
+Objective: Create a greenbelt along the south bank of Tannehill Creek from Bartholomew Park to Cameron Road.

 - The City of Austin holds drainage easements along Tannehill Creek.
 If a greenbelt is proposed, revise the language of the drainage easements so that the easements would allow for public access along Tannehill Creek's south bank from Berkman Drive to Cameron Road. - Tannehill Creek's south bank, between Berkman Drive and Cameron Road, is under private ownership.
-If a greenbelt is proposed, PARD should coordinate with the University Hills and Windsor Park Contact Teams and these property owners (particularly Promise Land Church) to pursue recreational easements on these properties.
+If a greenbelt is proposed, PARD should coordinate with the University Hills and Windsor Park Contact Teams and these property owners (particularly Promise Land Contact Teams).